 Details of the running analysis

 When comparing the running analysis, the ARIONHUB app will calculate takeaways to help you and your staff to compare the different analyses, and also to help select the right shoe for the customer.
 At the top of the comparison screen, you can find the takeaways.
-The first category is performance which is based on the metrics contact time and flight time.
-The second category is safety, which is based on the metrics stability and cadence.
+The first category is performance and the second category is safety.
 The takeaways system is based on gold and silver badges, where the gold badge means the best metric for that session and the silver badge means it is the second-best metric for the session.
 These takeaways can help you explain to the customer if a shoe is more performance-based (running personal bests) or safety-based (injury prevention).

 If you want to go into more detail, you can scroll down to the performance profile, where you can find all metrics that have been recorded during the running analysis.
 Based on the different sessions, the performance profile will show a green checkmark if that metric was the best overall.